zzjjjiang/python-starter/README.md

 # Python Starter
-Assignment repo that illustrates how to create Python applications.
+Assignment repo that illustrates the core concepts found in the Python programming language.
 Assignments are located [here](./assignments.md)

 # Videos
 [Python for Beginners - Learn Python (1h)](https://youtu.be/kqtD5dpn9C8)